runejs/server/CONTRIBUTING.md

 - Tests should use the `when / then` pattern made up of composable `describe` statements
 - Make use of `beforeEach` to set up state before each test

+After running the tests, you can find code coverage in the `./coverage/` folder.

 ### When / Then testing pattern

 Tests should be broken down into a series of `describe` statements, which set up their own internal state when possible.